The Best Concrete Mix For Footings

 The footings are the first step in most construction projects.
 The foundation is nearly always erected first, regardless of the size or complexity of the structure being built.
 The footing is the first and perhaps most significant aspect of a foundation.
 Even though it is considered part of the foundation, it is distinct from it.

 The lowest section of the structure is the footings.
 They’re usually a massive concrete mass with a rebar inside that’s designed to hold the entire weight of whatever is built above it.
 If it’s a house, the full weight of the structure is supported by the footing.
 Large-scale projects, such as buildings, bridges, and even dams, are no exception.
-However, this is also true for minor projects such as a deck or a shed.
+However, this is also true for minor projects such as concrete footings for posts of a deck or a shed.
 If you need to support a large weight, you’ll almost certainly require a concrete foundation.

 The lowest portion of the foundation is the footings, which are usually dug and compacted soil, fill or rock.
 The weight of whatever is built on top is conveyed to the earth below via the footing.